shieldgenerator7/AgranariTTRPG/GuideFromDnD.md

 However in this game, dice can be any number.
 You could roll a 1d37 or a 1d18.
 It’s all up to you and your DM.

-## There are no character levels

-Well there are, but it’s cosmetic only.
-A level is just a number to indicate a character’s power level.
-You don’t ever really “level up” and you gain features and power without “gaining a level”.

-## XP is used to increase skills

-When you gain XP, you spend it on certain skills, like Accuracy to increase your chance of hitting with your weapon, Dodge to increase your chance of dodging attacks, and lots of other things, like Smell to increase your chance of sensing a creature by scent alone.

-## You gain XP even out of combat

-Every day you can practice your skills, even if it’s not combat related.
-Each day you practice skills, you gain a little XP to spend as you choose on skills.

 ## The Units are meters

 In D&D, every square is 5ft.
 In this game, each square is 1 meter.
 Likewise, speed is measured in meters per second, instead of D&D’s feet per round (6 seconds).